marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance-part2.md

 ```

 Again, if Kennel[Animal].get returns instances of the Animal class, are we really sure that we wanto to be able to use it in every place that expects a Kennel[Dog]?
 Nope.

+## Variance Positions
+So, Scala compiler enforces some rules one the variance annotations position, the foundamental ones are:

+- _covariant_ type parameters can appear only in method results
+- _contravariant_ type parameters can appear only in method parameters
+- _invariant_ type parameters can appear everywhere

+Luckily the compiler does all these checks for us and we don't have to remember all the laws :)

+## Generic Rules
+Covariancy
+- for immutable (typically), but mutable cannot